Our Episcopal Tradition

 - A commitment to an atmosphere of free inquiry in all academic pursuits as we seek the truth in a learning process unfettered by dogmatic considerations

 Chapel services at Doane focus on the spiritual with words, prayers, and music that celebrate God, but are respectful of the rich diversity within the school community.
-Once a week, Upper School and Lower School separately attend a service led by the school’s chaplain, Chaplain Paul Briggs.
+Once a week, Upper School and Lower School separately attend a service led by the school’s chaplain, The Rev. J. Connor Haynes.
 Chapel service creates an environment for reflection and worship that promotes and sustains the ethics, spiritual maturity, character development and leadership embedded in the culture at Doane Academy.